schwemmecomics/schwemme-comics/content/comics/182/index.en.md

 Sometimes a player is inattentive and sees combinations that aren't there.

-*I believe Texas Hold'Em is being played?
+*I believe Texas Hold'Em is being played?*

----